Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 After 10 minutes of soaking and another guy coming in to take part in the head to the ceiling routine, I’m ready to head outside for the outdoor pools.

 No one is out here.
 I can see the hot pool steaming as it battles with the cooler air outside.
 After a few minutes in the outdoor pool, I spot it behind me.
+The piece de resistance!

-I man up and sit in the pool for about 5 more minutes.
+I man up and sit in the pool for about 5 more minutes, before finally saying enough is enough.
+I’ve seen quite enough totem poles for one day.

 The Take Home

-My conclusion is that if you are considering trying an onsen, you should go for it!
-Onyado Nono is the perfect place to give it a try.
-It is a touch on the strange side, especially if you are not used to it.
+My conclusion is that if you’re considering trying an onsen, you should go for it!
+Onyado Nono Nara is the perfect place to give it a try.

-But this is an experience you will always remember.
-I am pretty sure you will never see any of the people again anyway!
+Sure, it’s definitely a touch on the strange side, especially if you’re not used to it.
+But this is an experience you will always remember, and you’ll never see any of the people again anyway.

 I think a private onsen would be the ultimate win.
 Being outdoors in winter with snow all around you with nothing but mountains or lakes for a view.
-The only set back is the hit your wallet will take.
+The only set back is the hit your wallet would take.

 Kristen’s Onsen Experience